mymedialab/booking/README.md

  * The Interval / Reservation meta are basically the same table.
 Could we put a pivot column on there?
 Seems a bit over-normalised to me, one indirection too far.
 But it might just make us more portable and easily extensible?

+ * This is a biggie: Simplify!
+A Lot!
+We should provide well tested convenience wrappers for common types of usage.